-If you no longer wish to receive this information, please email us on comms@ahdb.org.uk AHDB is a statutory levy board, funded by farmers, growers and others in the supply chain.
+If you no longer wish to receive this information, please email us on comms@ahdb.org.uk

+Scan the QR code to sign up to receive the latest information from AHDB, update your preferences and receive important updates or visit preferencecentre.ahdb.org.uk AHDB is a statutory levy board, funded by farmers, growers and others in the supply chain.
 We equip the industry with easy to use, practical know-how which they can apply straight away to make better decisions and improve their performance.
-For further information, please visit ahdb.org.uk While the Agriculture and Horticulture Development Board seeks to ensure that the information contained within this document is accurate at the time of printing, no warranty is given in respect thereof and, to the maximum extent permitted by law, the Agriculture and Horticulture Development Board accepts no liability for loss, damage or injury howsoever caused (including that caused by negligence) or suffered directly or indirectly in relation to information and opinions contained in or omitted from this document. © Agriculture and Horticulture Development Board 2023.
+For further information, please visit ahdb.org.uk

+While the Agriculture and Horticulture Development Board seeks to ensure that the information contained within this document is accurate at the time of printing, no warranty is given in respect thereof and, to the maximum extent permitted by law, the Agriculture and Horticulture Development Board accepts no liability for loss, damage or injury howsoever caused (including that caused by negligence) or suffered directly or indirectly in relation to information and opinions contained in or omitted from this document.

+© Agriculture and HorticultureDevelopment Board 2024.
 All rights reserved.